bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise2.md

 ### Challenge 3: Enable CloudTrail Trail Capturing Management Events

-Now that you have a bucket to store your security event data, set up a CloudTrail Trail to capture **all** management events (e.g., API calls) and record this data in the new S3 bucket.
+Now that you have a bucket to store your security event data, set up a CloudTrail Trail to capture **all** management events (e.g., API calls) and S3 data events for the S3 bucket starting with `databackup-`.
+Record this data in the new S3 bucket created in challenge 2.

 ??? cmd "Solution"